 Judge Maxwell has taught Legal Writing as an Adjunct Professor at the Santa Barbara College of Law, and is a Master of the William L. Gordon Inns of Court.
 She has been an active member of the Santa Barbara Women Lawyers, having previously served on its Board of Directors, and in 2013 was selected as the Attorney of the Year.
 In 2015, she received the Founding Mothers Award.

-Judge Maxwell is currently assigned to a criminal felony and misdemeanor calendar.
+Judge Maxwell is currently assigned to civil and family law calendars.

 Judge Maxwell presides over